x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/migrate-to-exchange-online.md

    > 91edc6dd-478a-497c-8731-b0b793f5a986

 > [!NOTE]
-The public folder mailbox GUID mentioned in the previous command must be obtained from the on-premises server; if it is obtained from Exchange Online, the migration batch will fail with the error "Cannot find a recipient that has mailbox GUID".
+The public folder mailbox GUID mentioned in the previous command must be obtained from the on-premises server; if it is obtained from Exchange Online, the migration batch will fail with transient error.

 5. In Exchange Online PowerShell, run the following commands to create the public folder migration endpoint and the public folder migration request: